Fluid’s signature R.O.S.S.™ method encourages mindful movement and injury prevention.

 Release: Often when we’re injured or suffering from muscle tightness, we think, “Oh, I should stretch.”
 Yes, that’s true, you should stretch…after you’ve done release work, stabilization exercises, and strength work.
-Most of us now spend a large portion of our day in front of a computer, or driving, or both.
+Most of us now spend a large portion of our day sitting in front of a computer.
 This can lead to neck, shoulder, and hip tightness.

 By starting with even a minute or two of release work you encourage these chronically tight muscles to relax and you train your body to work more efficiently.